 Students can concentrate in languages not offered in Global Languages through the Other Languages Concentration.
 Other languages taught at MIT include: Latin, Classical Greek, and Old English (offered by the Literature Section).
 Students may also study other languages through cross-registration at Harvard University and Wellesley College, or (with approval from the appropriate transfer credit examiner and the Concentration advisor) by taking classes at another accredited institution of higher education.

-Current Concentration advisors are: Haohsiang Liao (Chinese and German); Bruno Perreau (French); Takako Aikawa (Japanese); Hee-Jeong Jeong (Korean and Other Languages); and Maria Khotimsky (Russian, Portuguese, and Spanish).
+Current Concentration advisors are: Haohsiang Liao (Chinese); Eva Dessein (French); Dagmar Jaeger (German); Takako Aikawa (Japanese); Hee-Jeong Jeong (Korean and Other Languages); Eva Dessein (Portuguese); Maria Khotimsky (Russian); and Liana Ewald (Spanish).

 The Theory of Language Concentration requires two subjects at semester IV or higher in different languages, plus one linguistic theory subject.
 The current Concentration advisor is Suzanne Flynn.

 Classes in the SILC Concentration are taught in English and enable students to study other cultures and societies, either in tandem with or separate from study of a target language.
-Concentrations in SILC require three subjects with a coherent theme or area of focus, selected in consultation with the SILC advisor.
-The current Concentration advisor is Emma Teng.
+Concentrations in SILC require three, twelve-unit subjects with a coherent theme or area of focus, selected in consultation with the SILC advisor.
+The current Concentration advisor is Eva Dessein.

 Often building on the Concentration, a minor in a global language enables students to progress through intermediate and advanced language instruction, and to take content classes in the area of study.
 Minors are available in Chinese, French, German, Japanese, and Spanish.
-To declare a minor, consult with the appropriate minor advisor to develop a course plan and then submit a completed HASS Minor Application Form to Global Languages Undergraduate Academic Administrator Joyce Roberge and SHASS Academic Administrator Andrea Wirth.
+To declare a minor, consult with the appropriate minor advisor to develop a course plan and then submit a completed HASS Minor Application Form to Global Languages Undergraduate Academic Administrator Joyce Roberge.

 Commencing at semester III of the language curriculum, the minor consists of six subjects, five of which may overlap with the 8-subject HASS GIR.
 The sixth subject is counted toward units beyond GIR.
 Content classes are taught in the target language or in English (13-unit “Language Option” versions of subjects taught in English include additional coursework in the target language).
 See the 21G minor degree charts for full requirements.